tonytw1/nominatim-ac/README.md

 mv build/libs/nominatim-ac-0.1.0.jar .
 java -jar nominatim-ac-0.1.0.jar
 ```
-The Elastic index will be created if it does not already exist.
+The Elastic index will be created automatically if it does not already exist.

-Build index
+Populate index

 ```
 curl http://localhost:8080/import